andela-foladeji/traffic/README.md

-# traffic-signals
+# Traffic Lights
-Traffic signals at an intersection challange
+Traffic lights at an intersection challange